ldesplat/react-picture/README.md

 ...
 ```

-The following properties can be passed to the Picture component:
+The following properties can be passed to the Image component:
 - `alt` - Required and describes your picture
 - `srcSet` - Required and consists of a string formated like srcset
 - `nativeSupport` - Optional bool which when true forces srcset rendering.
 When false, it forces our implementation.
 This option is set to true by default unless we detect the browser does not support it.